tomvita/NXCheatCode/readme.md

-This is collection of code posted at https://gbatemp.net/threads/cheat-codes-ams-and-sx-os-add-and-request.520293/ compiled by the owner of the thread
+This is collection of nintendo switch cheat code posted at https://gbatemp.net/threads/cheat-codes-ams-and-sx-os-add-and-request.520293/ compiled by the owner of the thread matias3ds.